 802.1p CoS is the QoS technique developed by the IEEE P802.1pworking group, known as Class of Service (CoS) mechanism at Media Access Control (MAC) level.
-It is a 3-bit field called the priority code point (PCP) within an

-Ethernet frame header (Layer 2) when using VLAN tagged frames as defined by IEEE 802.1Q.
+It is a 3-bit field called the priority code point (PCP) within an Ethernet frame header (Layer 2) when using VLAN tagged frames as defined by IEEE 802.1Q.
 It specifies a priority value between 0 and 7 that can be used by QoS to differentiate traffic.
 When this option is enabled, the switch inspects the 802.1p CoS tag in the MAC frame to determine the priority of each frame.

 The switch can classify traffic based on a valid 802.1p (CoS- Class of Service) priority tag.
-These options allow users to map Priority Code Point (PCP) within an Ethernet frame header to different CoS priority queues as shown in Figure 2.51.
-The user can choose the desired CoS Priority Queue from the drop-down list from Q1 to Q7 for each PCP value.
-Descriptions of priority queue in CoS Queue Mapping page are summarized in Table 2.13.
+These options allow users to map Priority Code Point (PCP) within an Ethernet frame header to different CoS priority queues as shown inFigure 2.53.
+The user can choose the desired CoS Priority Queue from the drop-down list from Q1 to Q7 for each PCP value.Descriptions of priority queue in CoS Queue Mapping page are summarized in Table 2.14.

--CoS Queue Mappi ng-
+-CoS Queue Mappi ng

 PCP value CoS Priority Queue

 0 Q0 🗸

 1 Q1 🗸

 2 Q2 🗸

 3 Q3 🗸

 4 Q4 🗸

 5 Q5 🗸

 6 Q6 🗸

-7 Q7 ↓
+7 Q7 🗸

 Update

-Figure 2.51Mapping Table of CoS Webpage
+Figure 2.53Mapping Table of CoS Webpage

-Table 2.13Priority queue descriptions
+Table 2.14Priority queue descriptions

-Label Description Factory Default

-PCP Priority Code Point within the Ethernet frame header.
-PCP PCP 0 ->Q0

-0 is the lowest priority and 7 is the highest priority.
-PCP 1 ->Q0 PCP 2 ->Q1

-PCP 3 ->Q1

-CoS Priority The priority queue that a specific Ethernet frame needs to PCP 4 ->Q2

-Queue be assigned into.
-PCP 5 ->Q2

-PCP 6 ->Q3

-PCP 7 ->Q3
+Label Description Factory Default PCP Priority Code Point within the Ethernet frame header.
+PCP 0 is the lowest priority and 7 is the highest priority.
+PCP 0 ->Q0 PCP 1 ->Q0 PCP 2 ->Q1 PCP 3 ->Q1 CoS Priority Queue The priority queue that a specific Ethernet frame needs to be assigned into.
+PCP 4 ->Q2 PCP 5 ->Q2 PCP 6 ->Q3 PCP 7 ->Q3